Daniyanaj/DWINFORMER/README.md

 ## Dataset
 We follow the same dataset preprocessing as in [nnFormer](https://github.com/282857341/nnFormer).
-We conducted extensive experiments on five benchmarks: Synapse, BTCV, ACDC, BRaTs, and Decathlon-Lung.

 The dataset folders for Synapse should be organized as follows:

 ```
 ./DATASET_Synapse/
-  ├── unetr_pp_raw/
+  ├── dwinformer_raw/
-      ├── unetr_pp_raw_data/
+      ├── dwinformer_raw_data/
            ├── Task02_Synapse/
               ├── imagesTr/
               ├── imagesTs/